Merehani

 The Merehani was a Slavic tribe mentioned by the Bavarian Geographer.
-They are often connected to the Moravians (Marhari), although some scholars believe that the tribe was separate.
+They are often connected to the Marharii (Moravians), although some scholars believe that the tribe was separate.

-The 9th-century Catalogue of Fortresses and Regions to the North of the Danube – which lists the peoples along the borders of East Francia in a north-to-south order – mentions that the Moravians or Marharii had 11 fortresses or civitates.
-The document locates the Marhari between the Bohemians and the Bulgars, and also makes mention of the Merehani and their 30 fortresses.
+The 9th-century Catalogue of Fortresses and Regions to the North of the Danube – which lists the peoples along the borders of East Francia in a north-to-south order – mentions that the Marharii (Moravians) had 11 fortresses or civitates, and lists the Marharii between the Bohemians and the Bulgars.
+The same document and also makes mention of the Merehani and their 30 fortresses, listing them after the Bulgars.

+In the source, those data are recorded as: